ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 56 complete B-block peals

-I have found 114 sets of round blocks which together with some B-blocks exactly cover the extent in an odd number [35 to 61] of round blocks where the sixes can be rearranged to give 56 complete B-blocks.
+I have found [144 sets of round blocks](oddblocks/oddblocks_56.txt) which together with some B-blocks exactly cover the extent in an odd number [35 to 61] of round blocks where the sixes can be rearranged to give 56 complete B-blocks.
 Only two of the sets of the blocks give peals which are illustrated below.

 ### 55 round blocks, signature: 42:13+81
 ```